Komosa/cf/README.md

 - possibility to submit code
 - and see the result.

+### Installation
+1. install go compiler, as per https://golang.org/dl
+2. `go get -u github.com/Komosa/cf`

-Binaries are available here: https://github.com/Komosa/cf_binaries (if you don't like to compile it yourself).
+If you don't like to compile it yourself, pre-built binaries are available here: https://github.com/Komosa/cf_binaries

+### Usage
 **Note**: to get best performance it suggested to login before contest.

 It is also wise to set contest ID before it started.

 Examples (commands):